 UK Living Wage rates rise

-The rate for outside London is almost 17% higher than the official minimum wage for the over 25’s.
 The Living Wage is an independent calculation that reflects the real cost of living.
-The London rate is set by the Greater London Authority and is based on a combination of a basic living costs approach and income distribution, with respect to a variety of household types and which takes into account the unique circumstances of living in London.
+The London rate is set by the Greater London Authority and is based on a combination of a basic living costs approach and income distribution, with respect to a variety of household types which takes account the unique circumstances of living in London.